 Habitational name from a place in Galicia called Arra, this surname was also found in some parts of Sicily.

 Sicilian surname of Arabic origin coming from the town Buscemi

 in Syracuse province.
 The name possibly derives from Arab 'Abu Samah'

-meaning "hoop earring".
-It was used as a surname to describe someone who wore hoop earrings.
+meaning "(hoop) earring", originally used to denote someone who wore hoop earrings.

 From a Sicilian immigrant to America, Cravotta was changed to Cravatta upon arrival at Ellis Island.
 The name means "bowtie."

 in province of Messina, Sicily.
 Possible variant of Surname faran

 , most probably a habitational name for someone from Malfa on the island of Salina (Messina), although the name has also been linked with Amalfi in Salerno and Melfi in Potenza.

 Unexplained.
 It may be from the Albanian personal name Maqo.
 Derivation from a Greek name ending in -akis, which has been suggested, is implausible.

 "painted", denoting someone with dark eyelashes or with flecked or blood-shot eyes.